Jcparkyn/phetch/README.md

 - Super lightweight and easy to mix-and-match with other state management methods
 - No Javascript whatsoever!

-## But why?

-You're probably familiar with the "normal" way of performing async actions in client-side Blazor.
-You start a request in `OnInitializedAsync`, and then update a field when it returns.

-But then you need to add error  handling, so you add another variable to keep track of whether there was an error.
-Then you realise that your query depends on values from your parameters, so you need to add custom logic in `OnParametersSetAsync` to manually re-start the query, but only when the parameters change.
-You might also notice that everything breaks if your queries return in a different order than they were made.
-And then you get to the next component and do it all over again.

-Phetch aims to solve all of these problems, and many more.

 ## Show me some code!

 [Click here to view the source code for the sample project, with more detailed examples.](https://github.com/Jcparkyn/Phetch/tree/main/samples/PhetchBlazorDemo)